mantidproject/mantid/docs/source/algorithms/ComputeCalibrationCoefVan-v1.rst

 .. warning::

-    If sample log *temperature* is not present in the given Vanadium workspace or temperature is set to an invalid value, T=293K will be taken for the Debye-Waller factor calculation.
-Algorithm will produce warning in this case.
+    If the input *Temperature* is not specified or the sample log *temperature* is not present in the given Vanadium workspace, or is set to an invalid value, T=293K will be taken for the Debye-Waller factor calculation.
+The algorithm will produce a warning in this case.

 2. Load the peak centre and sigma from the *EPPTable*.
 These values are used to calculate sum :math:`S_i` as